DaedalicEntertainment/ue4-test-automation/README.md

 ### Assertions

-There's a whole lot of assertion nodes for use in your automated tests, including equality and range checks for all basic blueprint types, or verifying the state of UMG widgets.
+There's a whole lot of _assertion_ nodes for use in your automated tests, including equality and range checks for all basic blueprint types, or verifying the state of UMG widgets.
 Take a look at [Documentation/Assertions.md](Documentation/Assertions.md) for more details.

 ### Delays

-Daedalic Test Automation Plugin comes with additional delay nodes that you might find useful when building your tests.
+Daedalic Test Automation Plugin comes with additional _delay_ nodes that you might find useful when building your tests.
 Take a look at [Documentation/Delays.md](Documentation/Delays.md) for more details.

 ### Simulating Input

-We provide blueprint nodes for simulating player input, both actions and axes.
+We provide blueprint nodes for simulating _player input_, both actions and axes.
 Actions will be applied once immediately, while axes will be applied until explicitly reset by applying it again.
 You can use all actions and axes defined in your input mappings (Edit > Project Settings > Engine > Input).

 Simulated input is especially helpful when combined with [Delays](#delays):